 ARRIVAL/DEPARTURE TIMES: Plan to arrive between 5pm and 7pm on the first day of your project session, and depart after lunch on the last day.
 Work will generally start around 8am each day, and we’ll wrap up around 4pm.

-Ocassionally, tasks will be heavy enough to be considered “red.”
-Sessions 1 & 2 feature heavy masonry work close to the ground; and Sessions 3 & 4 will include both masonry and structural timber repairs, working underneath the building.
+Occasionally, tasks were heavy enough to be considered “red.”
+Sessions 1 & 2 featured heavy masonry work close to the ground; and Sessions 3 & 4 included both masonry and structural timber repairs, working underneath the building.

 - Here is a Google map of Bodie State Historical Park.

 - Here is a map to Milk Ranch, our camping location.
 Note the small size of the site, and resulting restriction on small RVs/trailers only.

 HistoriCorps does not charge for its volunteering projects.
 The majority of project costs are covered by our project partners and grants, but as a 501(c)(3) nonprofit organization, HistoriCorps relies on donations to continue engaging volunteers to save significant historical sites across America for generations to come.
 Your donation of any amount will make an incredible difference!
 Increase your impact – make a generous gift today.